Mural with infamous Trump quotes at issue in New Orleans

-NEW ORLEANS (AP) - A federal judge has scheduled a hearing on whether New Orleans’ regulations for murals violate the free speech of a landowner whose fence painting features infamous Donald Trump quotes from a 2005 “Access Hollywood” recording.
+NEW ORLEANS (AP) - A federal judge scheduled a hearing Monday on whether New Orleans regulations for murals violate the free speech of a landowner whose fence painting features infamous Donald Trump quotes from a 2005 “Access Hollywood” recording.

+Landowner Neal Morris has asked Judge Martin Feldman to rule without trial, saying the regulations are clearly unconstitutional and the city should be barred from enforcing them.
+Feldman scheduled a hearing for 2 p.m.
+Monday.

-In large capital letters with cartoons replacing four words, the mural transcribes parts of the future president’s conversation, including comments about a woman’s breasts and his boast about grabbing women’s genitals.
+In large capital letters with cartoons replacing four words, the mural on Morris’ property transcribes part of the future president’s recorded conversation, including a comment about a woman’s breasts and his boast about grabbing women’s genitals.
+It starts with, “I moved on her like a dog,” with a cartoon dog in place of the word.

-Landowner Neal Morris has asked Judge Martin Feldman to rule without trial.
-He says the regulations are unconstitutional and the city should be barred from enforcing them.
+The mural has been covered since the city served Morris with a notice about the regulations, first with a canvas sheet with the word “censored” repeated in bright colors, then with a plain canvas sheet.

-The city answered that courts have long approved reasonable restrictions on the manner in which free speech may be exercised.
-City officials say permits are needed to weed out ads and graffiti.
+City officials have said that courts have long approved reasonable restrictions on the manner in which free speech can be exercised.
+Permits are needed to be sure that a mural is not a commercial sign or graffiti, they said.
+To obtain a permit, applicants must submit sketches of the work they plan to display.

+But in a lawsuit, American Civil Liberties Union attorneys representing Morris argue that the permits amount to “content-based restriction on speech” because applicants must pay the city and get artworks approved in advance.
+They also say the city isn’t clear about what would be forbidden.
+For instance, they wrote, it might forbid a tribute to New Orleans that includes “various tropes of the city’s culture, including beignets, a Saints helmet … and a bottle of Tabasco.”

+The city’s lawyers said that would not be the case.
+In their written arguments, they presented a mock-up of a mural including such symbols, saying it “clearly falls within the … definition of a mural” because it would not be advertising or promoting “a commercial or economic transaction.”

 Copyright © 2019 The Washington Times, LLC.